 A key feature of the OSP is the new version of the MySentosa app, which was first rolled out in 2012.
 Launched in January 2018, the revamped MySentosa app boasts features such as gamified trails and smart itinerary planning and smart navigation.
 Other mobile features in the development pipeline that appeal to new-gen travellers include a chatbot, mobile wallet and Augmented Reality experiences.

 Created by the Singapore Tourism Board (STB), the Tourism Information & Services Hub (TIH) is a digital resource platform for tourism businesses to have access to relevant information on Singapore’s tourism offerings and travel software services.
 SDC is working closely with STB to contribute information like the opening hours, latest promotions and events, etc of our attractions and offerings to TIH to generate greater awareness of Sentosa’s offerings.

 On-road testing of Autonomous Shuttles in Sentosa

-In 2019, as part of a three-month public trial, visitors and staff in Sentosa will be able to hail the autonomous shuttles via their smartphones or at kiosks, along a longer 5km route.
-Fully enclosed and air-conditioned, the autonomous shuttles will complement Sentosa’s on-island transportation network during the public trial, providing guests with even more ways to access the island’s various unique leisure experiences.
+Between 26 August and 12 November 2019, as part of a three-month public trial, visitors and staff in Sentosa will be able to hail the autonomous shuttles via their smartphones or at kiosks along a 5.7km route.
 The autonomous mobility-on-demand solution is being developed by the Land Systems arm of ST Engineering, in partnership with the Ministry of Transport (MOT) and Sentosa Development Corporation (SDC).
 The public trial will involve two types of autonomous vehicles (AVs), namely, two units of a 22-seater mini-bus, as well as two units of a smaller, 15-seater shuttle.